818diego/dalton_cleaningjob/README.md

 - **Start job**: Players can start the cleaning job by interacting with an NPC using `ox_target`.
 - **End job**: Players can end the cleaning job by interacting with the NPC again.
+- **Take bucket**: Players can take a bucket to start cleaning vehicles.
+- **Place bucket**: Players can place the bucket on the ground to use it.
+- **Wet sponge**: Players can wet the sponge using the bucket to clean vehicles.
+- **Return bucket**: Players can return the bucket to end the job.

 > [!TIP]
 > Use `ox_target` for smoother interaction with NPCs.